sivaprasadnk/flutter_dart_interview_qna/dart/solid_principles.md

 ### ✅ **L – Liskov Substitution Principle (LSP)**
 > *Derived classes must be substitutable for their base classes without altering program correctness.*
+Subtypes must be substitutable for their base types.

 ### 🔹 In Flutter:
 - Subclasses should work as a drop-in replacement for their parent class without breaking functionality.